 Except as set forth below, there are no family relationships between any director, director nominee or executive officer.
-In addition, there were no transactions or series of similar transactions since January 1, 2022, and there are no currently proposed transactions, to which we were or are a party that are required to be reported in accordance with applicable SEC rules in which:
+In addition, there were no transactions or series of similar transactions since January 1, 2023, and there are no currently proposed transactions, to which we were or are a party that are required to be reported in accordance with applicable SEC rules in which:

-- · the amount involved exceeds \$120,000; and - any of our directors, director nominees, executive officers, any holder of more than 5% of our Common Stock, or any member of the immediate family of any of the foregoing, had or will have a direct or indirect material interest.
+- the amount involved exceeds \$120,000; and - any of our directors, director nominees, executive officers, any holder of more than 5% of our Common Stock, or any member of the immediate family of any of the foregoing, had or will have a direct or indirect material interest.

 Mr. Sheridan, our President and Chief Executive Officer and a member of our board of directors, and Ms. Vosseller, our Executive Vice President, Chief Financial Officer and Treasurer, are involved in a personal relationship and share a primary residence.
+Our board of directors was informed of the relationship before Mr. Sheridan's appointment to President and CEO.
 Ms. Vosseller reports directly to Mr. Sheridan.
-Our board of directors is informed of the relationship and, due to the direct reporting arrangement, we have taken appropriate actions to ensure compliance with Company policies and procedures.
+Due to the direct reporting arrangement, we have taken appropriate actions to ensure compliance with Company policies and procedures.
 Mr. Sheridan and Ms. Vosseller have not been and will not be involved in setting compensation or benefits for one another, which will continue to be determined by our compensation committee.
 In addition, in consideration of the circumstances, following Mr. Sheridan's promotion to President and Chief Executive Officer in 2019, our audit committee implemented certain additional internal controls and procedures.

 Mr. Twomey, a member of our board of directors, is the brother-in-law of one of our employees who is a manufacturing engineer whom we have employed since August 2019.
 Mr. Twomey does not serve on our compensation committee and is not involved in decision-making regarding his brother-in-law's compensation.
-For 2022, the aggregate amount of this employee's annual compensation was approximately \$192,000, which includes the employee's base salary and cash incentive bonus paid in 2022 as well as the value of stock-based compensation granted in 2022.
+For 2023, the aggregate amount of this employee's annual compensation was approximately \$179,000, which includes the employee's base salary and cash incentive bonus paid in 2023 as well as the value of stock-based compensation granted in 2023.
 The compensation structure and aggregate compensation amount paid to this employee is commensurate with our other employees with similar titles, skills and levels of experience.